tikangcs/Indigeo/README.md

     <img src="./app/assets/stack/firebase.svg" width="5%" height="5%">
 <p>

-The application is developed for iOS mobile devices using React Native and Expo with thoughtful consideration and use of current React best practices: functional components using hooks and corresponding lifecycle methods, conditional rendering/styling, event handling, event-driven state, prop drilling and code splitting.
-The code base was built with a deliberate and conscious effort to write modular, reusable code.
+The application is developed for iOS mobile devices using React Native and Expo with thoughtful consideration and use of current React best practices: functional components using hooks and corresponding lifecycle methods, conditional rendering/styling, event handling, and event-driven state.

-Undoubtedly, the main attraction of this app revolves around the features provided over a geographic map.
+The main attraction of this app revolves around the features provided over a geographic map.
 The map in this app is powered by Google Maps through the React-Native-Maps package (https://github.com/react-native-maps/react-native-maps).
-Amongst the abundant features provided by this package, the MapView and Markers APIs are the components on which the main features of this application were built.
+Amongst the features provided by this package, the MapView and Markers APIs are the primary kits on which the main features of this application were built.

 The backend is configured to the database and authentication services provided by Firebase.
 As a mobile application that dynamically responds to changes in the users' geographic coordinates, the application data needs to be accessible anywhere at anytime.
-Hence, as a cloud-based serverless backend solution, Firebase is the clear cut answer to meet the data requirements of this application.
+Hence, as a cloud-based serverless backend solution, Firebase was the clear cut answer to meet the data requirements of this application.

 ## Getting Started
 Installation and setup is relatively simple.
 However, please ensure you have the following prerequisite programs on your current machine to ensure a smooth experience getting started.